oscarvargash/biol_550_2022/week_02/README.md

 ls
 ```

-WWe can remove now the `.zip` file.
+We can remove now the `.zip` file.
 How can we remove this files from our folder?

 <details>
   <summary>Click to see an answer!</summary>